OmarMuhammedAli/Trivia/README.md

 ## Authors

 The API (`__init__.py`), test suite (`test_flaskr.py`), and this README were authored by Omar Muhammed Ali.<br>
-All other project files, including the models and frontend, were created by [Udacity](https://www.udacity.com/) as a project template for the [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).
+All other project files, including the models and frontend(except for some minor changes in the frontend and models were also made by Omar Muhammed Ali for consistency), were created by [Udacity](https://www.udacity.com/) as a project template for the [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044).